grnet/synnefo/docs/source/devguide.rst

 * Object create via hashmap through ``PUT`` and the ``format`` parameter.
 * Object create using ``POST`` to support standard HTML forms.
 * Partial object updates through ``POST``, using the ``Content-Length``, ``Content-Type``, ``Content-Range`` and ``Transfer-Encoding`` headers.
 Use another object's data to update with ``X-Source-Object`` and ``X-Source-Version``.
 Truncate with ``X-Object-Bytes``.
 New ETag corresponds to the Merkle hash of the object's hashmap.
+* Include new version identifier in replies for object replace/change requests.
 * Object ``MOVE`` support.
 * Conditional object create/update operations, using ``If-Match`` and ``If-None-Match`` headers.
 * Time-variant account/container listings via the ``until`` parameter.